caseywebdev/react-list/README.md

 is just a `<div>`.
 Generally it only needs to be overridden for use in a `<table>` or other special case. **NOTE: You must set ref={ref} on the component that contains the `items` so the correct item sizing calculations can be made.**

+##### itemSizeEstimator(index, cache)

+A function that receives an item index and the cached known item sizes and returns an estimated size (height for y-axis lists and width for x-axis lists) of that item at that index.
+This prop is only used when the prop `type` is set to `variable` and `itemSizeGetter` is not defined.
+Use this property when you can't know the exact size of an item before rendering it, but want it to take up space in the list regardless.

+##### itemSizeGetter(index)

+A function that receives an item index and returns the size (height for y-axis lists and width for x-axis lists) of that item at that index.
+This prop is only used when the prop `type` is set to `variable`.

 ##### length (defaults to `0`)